 For covered members with at least 30 years of service credit, there is a minimum benefit payable under GLI.
-The minimum benefit was set at \$8,000 by statute in 2015.
-This will be increased annually based on the VRS Plan 2 COLA calculation.
-The minimum benefit adjusted for the COLA was \$8,463 as of June 30, 2020.
+The minimum benefit was set at \$8,000 by statute.
+This amount is increased annually based on the VRS Plan 2 COLA and was increased to \$8,616 effective June 30, 2021.